Raghunandan4/Shimmer-Effect/README.md

   - It can be used in websites while the site is loading trying to fetch data

 - It paints a view which may be similar to the actual data to be rendered on the screen when the data is visible.
-  - It can be implemented inside the "<div>" where the data will be rendered
+  - It can be implemented inside the "div" where the data will be rendered